 Radiation therapy is the use of high-energy rays to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 External-beam radiation therapy.
 External-beam radiation therapy is the most common type of radiation treatment.
 The radiation oncologist uses a machine located outside the body to focus a beam of x-rays on the area with the cancer.
-Some cancer centers use conformal radiation therapy (CRT), in which computers help precisely map the location and shape of the cancer.
-CRT reduces radiation damage to healthy tissues and organs around the tumor by directing the radiation therapy beam from different directions to focus the dose on the tumor.

-According to recommendations from ASCO, American Society for Radiation Oncology, and American Urological Association, hypofractionated radiation therapy may be an option for the following people with early-stage prostate cancer that has not spread to other parts of the body:
+According to recommendations from ASCO, the American Society for Radiation Oncology, and the American Urological Association, hypofractionated radiation therapy may be an option for the following people with early-stage prostate cancer that has not spread to other parts of the body:

-Men with low-risk prostate cancer who need or prefer treatment instead of active surveillance.
+People with low-risk prostate cancer who need or prefer treatment instead of active surveillance.

 Brachytherapy.
 Brachytherapy, or internal radiation therapy, is the insertion of radioactive sources directly into the prostate.
 These sources, called seeds, give off radiation just around the area where they are inserted and may be left for a short time (high-dose rate) or for a longer time (low-dose rate).
 Low-dose-rate seeds are left in the prostate permanently and work for up to 1 year after they are inserted.
 However, how long they work depends on the source of radiation.
 High-dose-rate brachytherapy is usually left in the body for less than 30 minutes, but it may need to be given more than once.